 The Trust Review Committee has the responsibility to make recommendations to the board with respect to the selection of trustees of benefit plan trust funds, assignment of funds to trustees and establishment and amendment of funding policies and methods of benefit plans and other matters.
-This committee also has the responsibility to select investment managers and assign compensation of trustees and investment managers and other matters; and to report to the board concerning the performance and adequacy of trustees and investment managers.
+This committee also has the responsibility to select investment managers and assign funds to investment managers of benefit plan trust funds; to approve compensation of trustees and investment managers and other matters; and to report to the board concerning the performance and adequacy of trustees and investment managers.